slatedb/slatedb-website/docs/introduction.md

 Object storage is an amazing technology.
 It provides highly-durable, highly-scalable, highly-available storage at a great cost.
 And recent advancements have made it even more attractive:

 * Google Cloud Storage supports multi-region and dual-region buckets for high availability.
-* All object stores except S3 support compare-and-swap (CAS) operations.
+* All object stores support compare-and-swap (CAS) operations.
 * Amazon Web Service's S3 Express One Zone has single-digit millisecond latency.

 We believe that the future of object storage are multi-region, low latency buckets that support atomic CAS operations.
 Inspired by [The Cloud Storage Triad: Latency, Cost, Durability](https://materializedview.io/p/cloud-storage-triad-latency-cost-durability), we set out to build a storage engine built for the cloud.
 SlateDB is that storage engine.